andrew-hossack/dash-tools/README.md

 ## **Troubleshooting**

 Running into issues?
 Outlined below are common errors and solutions.

+Please make sure you are running the latest version of dash-tools: `python -m pip install --upgrade dash-tools` first.
 If you do not find an answer below, please [Submit an Issue Ticket](https://github.com/andrew-hossack/dash-tools/issues/new/choose).

 <details><summary>Command 'dashtools' is not recognized (windows)</summary>